 How to Find Emotional Stability in an Uncertain World

-On a scale from 1 to 10, where’s your anxiety level right now?
+On a scale from 1 to 10, how anxious are you feeling right now?

 Do you feel like everything’s up in the air and you can’t make any solid plans?
 Are you living in a constant state of worry and stress?

-If you need some relief from all the chaos in the world right now, here are 10 helpful ways to dial back the stress and fear in your life…
+If you need some relief from all the chaos or uncertainty in your life, here are 10 helpful ways to dial back the stress and fear…

 10 Ways to Help You Find Emotional Stability & Overcome Fear in an Uncertain World